franktakes/gephi-tutorial/README.md

 Icon A resets the viewport such that the entire network is visible; buttons B-D reset certain visual properties.

-**Task**: Play around with the various buttons A-P and observe what happens to the visualization.
+**Task**: Enable node labels, and play around with the various buttons A-P and observe what happens to the visualization.

 ![Gephi-bottom-buttons](https://github.com/franktakes/gephi-tutorial/blob/main/gephi-graph-bottom-buttons-annotated.png?raw=true)
 _Figure: Buttons at the bottom of the Graph pane_

+## Part 3: Data laboratory

+## Part 4: A second real-world network visualization

+## Part 5: Exporting a network visualization

+## Part 6: Advanced features